Q. How much does it cost. Can you give me a quick idea?

 Q. What is your minimum order quantity?

-A. For embroidery, the minimum order quantity is one piece.
-For screen printing, the screen set-up charges that are required per run make it unwise for a customer to order fewer than 12 pieces.
+A. For embroidery, the minimum order quantity is one piece, though there will likely be a small order fee of some sort..
+For screen printing, the screen set-up charges that are required per run make i unwise for a customer to order fewer than 13 pieces.